Mirzipan/Homm3_BG_Database/docs/units/mummies.md

 | Abilities | :unit_attack: Ignore the result on the [Attack die](../dice.md#attack-die). :unit_passive: Whenever this unit is attacked, set your opponent's [Attack die](../dice.md#attack-die) to "-1". |

+## Notes

+- The player still rolls the Attack die, as other effects that are related to the Attack die result may still apply.
+- All Attack die rolls against the Mummies are *set* to -1.
+This has priority over rerolls, so rerolls have no effect against Mummies.

 ## Comes With

 - [Core Game](../content/core_game.md)